Disease threatens as Kashmir flood waters turn fetid

 Wani’s two-storey house has been partially submerged since the onset of torrential rain, forcing him to move into a mosque with his family of eight.

 “Our medical headquarters is totally under water.
 It is very difficult to deal with critical cases.
-Thousands of patients need antibiotics and diabetics require insulin,” said doctor Hina Rahman.
+Thousands of patients need antibiotics and diabetics require insulin,” Dr Hina Rahman told Reuters.

-Another doctor, Nisar Bhat, said he had treated more than 30 patients suffering from gastroenteritis in the last 24 hours.

-Doctors said flood waters had damaged expensive equipment like magnetic resonance imaging (MRI) and X-ray machines.
+Doctors warned that getting waterlogged hospitals working again would be tough because basement store rooms were flooded and expensive equipment like magnetic resonance imaging (MRI) and X-ray machines ruined.

 People have been coming in with respiratory infections and gastric problems, said Zubair Khwaja, a doctor who normally works at Sher-i-Kashmir Institute of Medical Sciences but has been volunteering with the Muslim Students Board, a group that runs a religious school in Srinagar.

+The stench of rotting carcasses of cattle was almost unbearable for people in some parts of Srinagar, a city of more than a million people.

-With acres of stagnant water remaining in the city, Khwaja warned the risk of waterborne diseases would increase.
+With acres of stagnant water remaining in the city, Khwaja warned that the risk of waterborne diseases would increase.
 “You can smell the air,” he said.

-Reporting by Fayaz Bukhari, Krista Mahr, Rupam Jain Nair, Adnan Abidi; Editing by Janet Lawrence
+(Reporting by Fayaz Bukhari, Krista Mahr, Rupam Jain Nair; Editing by Douglas Busvine and Robert Birsel)